German Vanilla Crescents (Vanillekipferl)

 Hint: Vanilla Sugar makes a really nice hostess gift if you are thinking ahead to Christmas or have foodie friends.

 Can you replace vanilla sugar with vanilla extract?
-You could use a tsp of vanilla extract in lieu of a packet of vanilla sugar in the body of a cookie or cake.
-However when it is used to dust a finished cake or cookie you can’t substitute the liquid extract.
+You could use a teaspoon of vanilla extract in lieu of a packet of vanilla sugar in the body of a cookie or cake.
+However when it is used to dust a finished cake or cookie you can't substitute the liquid extract.

 So for this recipe you will need to either buy or make some vanilla sugar.